Education Paraprofessional - Formerly Teacher Aide - Major #5911

 4 units

-Introductory course exploring biological concepts as they relate to organismal structure and function, inheritance, ecology, and evolution.
-Recommended for non-biological science majors and liberal studies majors.
-Field trips required.
+Part 2: Recommended for non-biological science majors and liberal studies majors.
+Field trips are optional.
 (A, CSU, UC, Cal-GETC)

 Course Details: